JodieMullins/CY-Demo/README.md

 Capstone_Preview is a standalone document for an idea of the final resulting project to come; it is for display only and cannot be ran.

-Demo is the Notebook to feed the files of this repository into.
+Demo is the Notebook to feed the files of this repository into; it is the working document of this repository intended for general demonstration of project output.

 You may choose to simply look at the Preview, or you may otherwise choose to operate your own version of the prelimary project established October 2023 using 'Demo' and accompanying csv / json files.